Posted on 31 Dec 2016

 A lot of people mixdown as they go, which is great, but it helps to do a final check and clean up at the end.

-Separating the creative/musical and creative/technical side can be incredibly helpful, not only in terms of workflow but also production quality as a whole.
+Separating the creative/musical and creative/technical aspect is unbelievably useful, not solely in terms of progress however additionally production quality as an entire.

 You know the saying – you can’t polish a turd.